Alpha Gamma Delta: Notable members

+Since its founding, Alpha Gamma Delta has initiated over 201,000 members.

-Local chapter or member misconduct
+Chapter and member misconduct

-In 1970, at Eastern Illinois University, Donna Bedlinger died from head trauma after she was left in the woods with other pledges as part of hazing.
+In 1970 at Eastern Illinois University, Donna Bedlinger died from head trauma after she was left in the woods with other pledges as part of hazing.

 In 2000, a member at the University of Georgia filed a discrimination complaint against her chapter, alleging that members denied a black classmate a membership offer due to her race.
 The chapter was temporarily suspended and received racial sensitivity training.
 After this incident, the university Interfraternity Conference created a diversity improvement program.

 In 2013 and 2014, sorority women from multiple chapters at the University of Alabama – including Alpha Gamma Delta, Alpha Omicron Pi, Phi Mu, Kappa Delta, Pi Beta Phi, Delta Delta Delta, and Chi Omega – alleged that either active members or some alumnae had prevented them from offering membership to black candidates because of their race.
 Alpha Gamma Delta member Melanie Gotz stated that the entire collegiate chapter had "wanted this girl to be in Alpha Gam [but] were just powerless over the alums."
-An alum denied the allegations in the report, and the national headquarters issued a statement saying that the sorority "prohibits discrimination on the basis of race in all of its activities including recruitment."
+An alum denied the allegations in the report, and the national headquarters issued a statement saying that the sorority "prohibits discrimination based on race in all of its activities including recruitment."
 Gotz and fellow students held a campus march to integrate campus Greek life, and following media and national outcry, the university held a second round of recruitment to offer membership to more women, including black women.
 The Alabama chapter initiated its first black member that year.